gunesaydin/nestor-the-todo-bot/README.md

 # nestor-the-todo-bot
-A Telegram todo bot to my own liking
+A Telegram todo bot to my own liking.
+I didn't setup a DB for it since this was just a practice project to try out some libraries.
+Maybe I'll keep developing if I find it handy.

 ## Commands
 - /start - Begin interaction